tk755/q/README.md

     q [command] TEXT [options]
     ```

+- Omit a command to chat about the previous response.
+This enables may useful follow-up interactions.
-- `q` stores the output of each command to the clipboard, so you can paste it wherever you need it.
+- `q` stores each output to the clipboard, so you can paste it wherever you need it.

 ## Commands